 Unfortunately, if your credit score is not above 640, you may have a hard time qualifying for a personal loan to finance your hot tub.
 If your credit is on the lower end, you may have incredibly high interest rates that aren’t worth it, that is if you end up qualifying for a loan at all.

-Depending on your situation, we highly recommend saving up some cash until you have enough to purchase the hot tub upfront.
-If not, you can improve your credit score before purchasing a hot tub.
-That way, you can rest assured that you’ll have better interest rates to pay less in the long run.
+Depending on your situation, we highly recommend saving up some cash until you have enough to purchase the spa upfront.
+If you'd rather not go that route, then it would be a good idea to improve your credit score before your new hot tub purchase.
+That way, you'll rest assured knowing that your interest rates will be lower and you'll end up paying less in the long run.

-When applying for a hot tub loan, there aren’t very many dealers or lenders that will allow you to make a purchase without doing a credit check.
+When applying for a hot tub loan, there aren’t very many dealers or lenders that will allow you to make a hot tub purchase without doing a credit check.

 With that said, there are a few smaller dealers out there that market themselves as dealers who don’t check credit.
 One of the most popular is the Spa Guy.
 They make use of a rent to own process.
 We recommend checking them out if you are nervous about your credit getting in the way of your purchase.